Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - Various localization fixes.
 - Babies and children should no longer criticize books.
 - Machu Pichu should no longer exist at game start.
+- Fixed the path of a few event pictures.